Digital Transformation in Banking & Financial Services in 2026

 Digital Experience Platforms

 A Digital Experience Platform connects every digital touchpoint, from public websites and authenticated client portals to partner/agent tools and employee services, on a single, integration-ready foundation.
-Instead of relying on disconnected point solutions, a DXP unifies content, data, and experiences across channels, enabling consistent and scalable digital journeys that meet evolving customer needs.
+Instead of stitching together disconnected point solutions, a DXP unifies content, data, and experiences across channels, so journeys stay consistent and scale as customer needs change.

 - API-first architecture that integrates with core banking systems, CRMs, and legacy infrastructure without requiring replacement